 It now functions as a tile museum showcasing tile artwork from the Seljuk period.
-(Though I admired the building from the outside, there was no signage indicating it was a museum, which I didn’t realize until after my trip!)
+(Though I admired the building from the outside, there was no signage indicating it was a museum, and I didn’t realize it until after my trip!)

 Also nearby is one of the surviving bastions of the original Seljuk fortress.
 It’s badly damaged and, at the time of my visit, was being completely remade.

 Sahip Ata Museum

 This well-preserved 13th-century mosque is worth a stop on your way to the Konya Archaeology Museum.
 It too is now a museum, housing various artifacts from the Seljuk period.